Active Lifestyle Vehicle Jurors

 Jim and his wife Claudia live in Phoenix, AZ.

 Kimatni D. Rawlins is the founder of Automotive Rhythms Communications, LLC, a lifestyle automotive media and marketing portal consisting of Internet, network television, online video, print, radio and event properties.
 In the ten years of its existence, Automotive Rhythms has positively educated millions of automotive buyers on how they view and purchase new and used vehicles.
 Kimatni established the company in 2002 to serve as the communications liaison between automotive companies and the urban car-buying market and travels the globe assessing new automobiles and motorcycles and their corresponding technologies for his readers and viewers.
 Recently, Kimatni launched Fit Fathers to encourage dads to mobilize their families towards healthier eating and engaging in active lifestyles.

 Nicole Wakelin is an automotive journalist who contributes a female perspective to the male-dominated automotive scene.
-She currently covers the automotive world with both written and video reviews for numerous outlets.
+She currently covers the industry with both written and video reviews for a variety outlets.

 She is a contributor to The Boston Globe, CarGurus, and BestRide along with numerous websites and blogs.
 Nicole is also Vice President of the New England Motor Press Association (NEMPA).